edwardsmoses/edwardsmoses.com/_data/blog/2022-09-10-unit-testing-of-firestore-rules.md

     return {
       pass,
-      message: () => 'Expected Firebase operation to be allowed, but it was denied', };
+      message: () => "Expected Firebase operation to be allowed, but it was denied", };
   },
 });